 The experts presented their analyses to the planning board back in December, but this was the first time they went before the township committee and it followed with public comment.

-The meeting—which was the second public hearing after last week's meeting that focused on the financial analysis—started with the environmental impacts with a presentation by Marie Raser, a consultant for the independent environmental consulting firm EcolSciences.
+The meeting—which was the second public hearing after —started with the environmental impacts with a presentation by Marie Raser, a consultant for the independent environmental consulting firm EcolSciences.

 One of the main areas of concern on the company's 147-acre property, Raser said, is the contaminated ground water on the campus that contains carbon tetrachloride.
 The chemical's presence was discovered in 1976, but its source is still unknown.
 Other detected contaminants are trichloroethylene and tetrachloroethylene, which were found though monitoring wells drilled in the site.

 Although contaminants have been present, Raser said they are controlled by a well and will not move off Honeywell's property.

 "Right now the ground water flows across the property, and there is a well that is being pumped continually that keeps the water from exiting the site," she said.
 "All the contamination stays on the site, and it decreases somewhat over time."

 Other environmental problems are from pesticides that were detected in the soils in the office part of the site.